 With one central topic: how can we increase digital integration and collaboration across our extended value chain networks?

-Each of the participating companies all face their own challenges, going from how to improve master data accuracy & network visibility to managing central vs. local planning to optimizing overall collaboration with tier N suppliers.
-During a 45-min intensive roundtable discussion, challenges were brought to the table, and the discussion guided us into some key insights on how companies can better manage digital collaboration over the entire value chain.
+Each of the participating companies face their own challenges, from how to improve master data accuracy and network visibility to managing central vs. local planning to optimizing overall collaboration with tier N suppliers.
+During a 45-minute intensive roundtable discussion, challenges were brought to the table, and the discussion guided us into some key insights on how companies can better manage digital collaboration over the entire value chain.

 And as we believe that sharing is caring, we are happy to share our key takeaways with you.

 You cannot start without a proper value case.
 Well, you can, but you will not get too far.
-A sound business case, with clear $ values on the one hand (improved inventory, reduced lost sales, better E2E service, …) and strategic objectives on the other (better visibility, increased agility, …), are imperative.
-As well as good storytelling towards your internal & external stakeholders because you will need them along the way.
-COVID can be a great accelerator to convince senior leadership even more, as well as thinking about the ‘what if we do not do this’ scenario!
+A sound business case, with clear dollar values on the one hand (improved inventory, reduced lost sales, better end-to-end service, etc.) and strategic objectives on the other (better visibility, increased agility, etc.), are imperative.
+As well as good storytelling toward your internal and external stakeholders because you will need them along the way.
+Covid-19 can be a great accelerator to convince senior leadership even more, as well as thinking about the “what if we do not do this” scenario!

-It is important to find the right balance between ‘go alone and be fast’ and ‘go together and go far.’
+It is important to find the right balance between “go alone and be fast” and “go together and go far.”
 Including different supply chain functions early in the process of shaping the transformation program clearly improves the value case.
-E.g., sharing quality specs or procurement information with partners on top of planning data immediately creates one single process for your suppliers and customers.
+For example, sharing quality specs or procurement information with partners on top of planning data immediately creates one single process for your suppliers and customers.
 But taking in scope all different enterprise functions from the start has the risk of blowing up the entire program and delaying timelines due to immense upfront stakeholder alignment.
 The golden rule here is to start with a set of defined process areas that you can extend afterward in a flexible way to other functions on the same platform.

 3. Not everyone can be treated the same way